lynnliu030/berkeley-os-prelim/theory/README.md

 1. Explain different failures type
 2. Explain different synchrony type
 3. Explain the roles of primary and backups in the system.
+4. Explain what quorum is, and how are they used

 ### pBFT
 1. How does Practical Byzantine Fault Tolerance (PBFT) improve upon existing fault tolerance mechanisms?